thatrobotguy/ABB_IRB_1600_Setup/README.md

 Press `play` on the teach pendant.
 ONLY THEN can you execute trajectories.

+BUT WAIT!
+THE TEACH PENDANT ERRORS OUT!

+You must be pressing the motors enable grip down just enough to enable the motors before your program will run, even if you are controlling everthing with ROS.

 ## How to start up the ABB IRB 1600 ROS Node

 Now that you have installed everything and modified those 2 xml/launch files, you can now run this command to start the simulated robot up with ROS: